 - Renal failure.
 Russian Blue cats have an increased risk estimated at double that of other cat breeds.

 - Urolithiasis.
 The term “urolith” means “stone.”
 Urolithiasis is the development of crystalized mineral stones in the bladder, kidneys or urethra/ureter.
 Russian Blue cats have an increased risk for developing this condition.
-(5)

 - Overweight/obesity.
 Russian Blue cats have a known tendency to over-feed, which can in turn increase the risk for renal failure and urolithiasis as well as other weight-related health issues.
 (They are also known to beg for seconds at mealtimes, feigning genuine hunger to convince their owners to give them more food!)

 There is no genetic test currently available to verify in advance an increased risk for the above Russian Blue cat health conditions.
 However, you can ask the breeder for a parental health history.
 Also ask your veterinarian for help with guarding against these health risks on an ongoing basis.

-Russian Blue cat care
+Russian Blue Lifespan

 Caring for your Russian Blue cat requires no special accommodations.
 In general, the Russian Blue cat breed is considered hardy, long-lived and sturdy.
 The only special consideration to keep in mind on a daily basis is the breed’s general tendency towards weight gain, which means you should offer treats sparingly.

-The Russian Blue cat is an eager gourmand who is not at all picky, which can cause your fur baby’s waistline to take on a life of its own if you are not watching portion sizes closely.
+The Russian Blue cat is an eager gourmand who is not at all picky.
+This can cause your fur baby’s waistline to take on a life of its own if you don’t watch portion sizes closely.
 You should definitely plan for a weekly coat brushing and teeth cleaning, which your cat will likely love, since these cats really enjoy affection and one-on-one time with you.

 It is also important to change your Russian Blue’s litter box very frequently, since this breed can be very picky about entering a dirty litter box.

-Russian Blue cat lifespan
+Russian Blue Food

-Russian Blue breeders
+Russian Blue Breeders

 Choosing a single Russian Blue kitten out of a whole litter of cute Russian Blue kittens certainly won’t be the easiest challenge you will ever face!
 If you are like most cat lovers, you’ll likely want to pick the whole litter!
 These guidelines can help you select the Russian Blue kitten with the best potential to be healthy, active, well-adjusted, and happy in his new home with you: